Austin Training 2017-2019

-The course is designed so participants can attend the first seminar without committing to the full course.
+PLEASE NOTE: Participants can attend the first seminar without committing to the full course.
 This seminar is an introduction into basic contact skills and relating to biodynamic movements and will provide an opportunity to experience the approach and appreciate the extent of the curriculum.

 Deposit of US$944 (non-refundable) is required upon acceptance (the deposit is the fee for the first seminar).
 Remainder to be paid according to the following payment options:

-Payment Option 1 - 3 x Instalments
+Payment Option 2 - 3 x Instalments

-Payment Option 2 - 18 x Monthly Instalments
+Payment Option 3 - 20 x Monthly Instalments

-18 monthly instalments of US$440 (includes 5% administration fee).
+20 monthly instalments of US$446 (includes 5% administration fee).
 First instalment is due immediately after the first seminar.
 Full amount comes to US$9,864 with the deposit.